Posted on

 As time moves forward, customers’ needs and shopping behavior also evolve.
 If your products do not captivate customers, they will overlook them, regardless of how amazing your product may be.

-Research shows that over 59% of previous customers have high expectations from the brands, even if they bought the product a year ago.
-Also, about 75% of customers expect a consistent experience from every channel they engage with.
+Research shows that over 59% of previous customers have high expectations from brands, even if they bought the product a year ago.

-Thus, focus your energy on understanding the ever-changing buying behavior of your target customers.
+Focus your energy on understanding the ever-changing buying behavior of your target customers.
 With this insight, you can craft compelling pricing strategies and offer valuable products that truly resonate with customers’ interests.

 Pricing is the core element of all businesses.
 There are numerous techniques to set product prices and each yields different results.
 At times, even the same strategy applied multiple times gives different results.